pettik/engeto-react-web/README.md

 -----------------------------------------------------------------------------
 # 🇬🇧 EN:

-# GithubUserFinder - Final Project for "React" Course at Engeto
+# 🇬🇧 GithubUserFinder - Final Project of the "React" Course at Engeto.cz

 ## Project Description
 This repository contains the final project for the "React" course provided by Engeto.
-The aim of the project is to create a multi-page React web application that demonstrates the student's ability to apply concepts learned during the course.
-The project will be reviewed by a tutor, who will provide feedback.
-Successful completion of the project is a requirement for certification.
+The main goal of the project is to create a multi-page React web application that allows users to search for GitHub users' information using the GitHub API.
+Users can also view a list of public repositories for the found users and navigate directly to the repository's page on GitHub.

-## Project Requirements
-The project consists of two main pages with the following specifications:

-### Page 1: Dynamic Homepage
-1. **Header Section**:
-   - Contains a header with dynamically changing text.
-The text changes randomly on each page reload.

-2. **Static Components**:
-   - Includes several static components that can contain any content, such as text and images.

-3. **Tabs Section**:
-   - Contains tabs that change the displayed content below them when clicked.

-### Page 2: GitHub User Search
-1. **Form**:
-   - Contains a form that allows users to input a GitHub username.

-2. **API Request**:
-   - Uses the entered username from the form to query the public GitHub API.
-For example: `https://api.github.com/users/pettik`.
-The retrieved data is then displayed on the page.
+## Key Features of the Application
+- **GitHub User Search**: Users can enter a GitHub username to retrieve basic information about the user, such as profile picture, name, bio, and the number of public repositories.
+- **Repository Display**: The application displays a list of public repositories for the specified user, each serving as a link to the corresponding repository page on GitHub.
+- **Three Main Pages**:
+  - **Home Page**: The introductory page with navigation options to other pages.
+  - **GitHub User Finder**: A page where users can search for GitHub users' information.
+  - **About the App**: A page with information about the purpose and author of the application.
+- **Error Page Display**: If a user enters a non-existing route, the application will display an error page.

 ## How to Run the Project
 To run this project locally, follow these steps: